andreacfromtheapp/chuck-nvim/README.md

 ### ChuckAddShred

-Adds the current buffer to the ChucK VM, as an active shred.
+Adds the current saved buffer to the ChucK VM, as an active shred.

 > [!WARNING]
-> Unnamed buffers and unsaved changes won't be sent to ChucK.
+> You must save file changes beforehand.

 ### ChuckRemoveShreds